 - If the depth of your pool changes drastically instead of gradually, you may want to consider dividing it in half, with a separate pool calculator measurement for each part (as in the image on the right).

-You could go one step further and, knowing the density of water (which is approximately 1 kilogram per liter) work out how much water in such pool would weight.
+You could go one step further and, knowing the density of water (which is approximately 1 kilogram per liter), work out how much the water in such a pool would weight.

 Formulas behind pool calculator

-To find out how many gallons is your pool, simply apply one of the formulas:
+So you no longer need to worry "how many gallons is my pool?", simply apply one of the formulas:

 - Rectangular / square pool